NOTE: ACTA staff members are currently working from home in adherence with local stay-at-home policies. Email remains a reliable way to reach us.

 Associate Program Director

 Betty Marín is a cultural worker from Wilmington, CA. Her work uses popular education and language justice to create spaces that encourage learning, dialogue, and solidarity between different communities.
-Currently some of this work happens with the LA Tenants Union, and previously with the language justice collective Antena LA, and several other independent projects.
-With the Alliance for California Traditional Arts, she supports artist fellows to integrate the traditional arts and cultural practices in health equity campaigns, co-curates a roundtable series to share resources and create exchange between traditional artists, and co-manages a community based sound archive about stories of cultural belonging and struggle in Boyle Heights.
-She has contributed curriculum for ACTA’s Arts in Corrections program and will begin managing their Reentry program in 2022 integrating the traditional arts into facilities for people recently released from prison or transitioning out.
+With the Alliance for California Traditional Arts, she manages a series of programs integrating the traditional arts into health equity campaigns, curates a roundtable series to share resources and create exchange between traditional artists, and is currently managing an expanded version of our Living Cultures statewide grants program for artists and organizations.
+She has coordinated the creation of field scan reports for the National Folklife Network and is thrilled to support in building greater connections and support for folk and traditional artists across the country.
+She has also contributed curriculum and taught with ACTA’s Arts in Corrections program featured in these publications.
 She graduated with an MFA in Art and Social Practice from Portland State University.
 As a student, she edited a book titled Art and Education, centered on a conversation with artists and educators Pablo Helguera and Luis Camnitzer.
 Betty joined ACTA in July 2018.

 Kenya Curry